wapmorgan/Threadable/README.md

 [![Latest Unstable Version](https://poser.pugx.org/wapmorgan/threadable/v/unstable)](https://packagist.org/packages/wapmorgan/threadable)
 [![License](https://poser.pugx.org/wapmorgan/threadable/license)](https://packagist.org/packages/wapmorgan/threadable)

+1. Structure
+    - What is a `Threadable`?
+    - What is a `Worker`?
+        * How to create your Worker
+    - What is a `WorkersPool`?
+2. How to use
+    - One worker
+    - Few workers with WorkerPool
+3. API
+    - `Worker` secrets and important methods
+    - `WorkersPool` features

 # Structure
 ## What is a Threadable?
 **Threadable** - is a trait for adding fork'ing functionality to any class.
 It's used in `Worker` class.